tux99/m1000_manager/README.md

 - Time::HiRes

-  a Perl library module for high resolution timers, the package is included in the core Perl package of Debian derived distros, while on RPM based distros it's a separate package called 'perl-Time-HiRes'.
+  A Perl library module for high resolution timers, the package is included in the core Perl package of Debian derived distros, while on RPM based distros it's a separate package called 'perl-Time-HiRes'.
   Else install it from CPAN: cpan Time::HiRes